 FALSE: "Cameco does not respect the Treaties and ignores the concerns of local people."

-Cameco has been working in northern Saskatchewan for 25 years with the goal of providing a sustainable benefit through employment, education and training for northern people.
+Cameco has been working in northern Saskatchewan for more than 30 years with the goal of providing a sustainable benefit through collaboration, employment, education and training for northern people.
 Cameco believes that aboriginal communities should benefit from resource development on or near their traditional lands — and they are benefitting through jobs, education, business development and community investment.

 Our engagement process is robust with regular consultation and collaboration on proposed activities.
 The company must provide evidence of meaningful consultation on all projects to the CNSC.